Cross-validation for change-point regression: pitfalls and solutions: New cross-validation criteria

 \subsection{General multivariate model}

-Our result on the consistency of $\operatorname{CV}_{\mathrm{mod}}$ used with optimal partitioning is based on a general result placing conditions on an arbitrary estimation procedure that yield consistency, which we now present.
+Our result on the consistency of $\operatorname{CV}_{\mathrm{mod}}$ used with least squares estimation is based on a general result placing conditions on an arbitrary estimation procedure that yield consistency, which we now present.
 We consider a multivariate parametric change-point regression model with potentially non sub-Gaussian errors.
-We build on earlier notation but with estimated change-point sets $\hat{\mathcal{T}}^O_L$ and $\hat{\mathcal{T}}^E_L$ \eqref{eq:estimatedCpO} now not necessarily estimated by optimal partitioning.
+We build on earlier notation but with estimated change-point sets $\hat{\mathcal{T}}^O_L$ and $\hat{\mathcal{T}}^E_L$ \eqref{eq:estimatedCpO} now not necessarily estimated by least squares estimation.

 We consider a multivariate version of $\operatorname{CV}_{\mathrm{mod}}$: